DATA-BACKED GUIDE · UPDATED JULY 2026

 Does fence height change the cost much?

-Should I use a national fencing company?
+Should I use a national fencing company or a local one?